GogiPuttar/ManusVR-ShadowHand/README.md

 Therefore, `PyKDL`'s builtin IK Solver can't be used directly as it relies on 6-DoF pose commands.
 I've implemented my own IK solver as follows:

-### Tip-Only IK:
+### Tip Position-only IK:

-Position only IK for the tip is defined as the unconstrained optimization problem:
+Position only IK for the fingertips is defined as the unconstrained optimization problem:

-For each finger:
+For each finger,

 $\min_{q} Z_{tip}(q)$